binDongKim/Study-RxJS/What is Reactive Programming.md

   - The application is passive in the data retrieval process: apart from subscribing to the observable source, it does not actively poll the source, but merely react to the data being pushed to it.

+## Observable in Reactive Programming

+- Observable can emit three different things: a value (of some type), an error, or a "completed" signal.

+- Consider that the "completed" takes place, for instance, when the current window or view containing that button is closed.

+- We capture these emitted events only **asynchronously**, by defining a function that will execute when a value is emitted, another function when an error is emitted, and another function when 'completed' is emitted.

+- The "listening" to the stream is called **subscribing**.
+The functions we are defining are **observers**.
+The stream is the **subject** (or **observable**) being observed.

+  ​

 ## Features of Observable that differs from Promise